 Breaking down the training learning models into manageable processes is the key.
 Justine La Roche, Director at Curve Group gave some commentary to this challenge “before we tackle the design and type of blended learning models we must ask ourselves, what’s the purpose and what’s the magic we’re trying to create?”

-Charles R Graham describes three common blended learning models in his book “The handbook of blended learning: Global perspectives, local designs”
+Training expert, Charles R Graham, describes three common blended learning models in his book “The handbook of blended learning: Global perspectives, local designs”

 - Enabling blends: which combine flexibility, convenience and access,